Conditions Sinusitis

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.

-Sinusitis: man sitting at a table containing paper towels, a thermometer, tablets, a bottle of nasal drops and a pan.
-The main is holding a towel over his head, bending over the pan and inhaling.
+A man is sitting at a table, on which there are tissues, a thermometer, tablets, nasal drops and a pan.
+The main is holding a towel over his head and bending over the pan.

 What is sinusitis?